computationalgeography/lue/document/doc/manual/quality_assurance/scalability/quick_start.md

 [associated reference](#source-lue-qa-python) pages.

-## Cluster configuration
+## Configuration

+### Platform

-The lue_scalability.py command requires information about the cluster used to perform the experiments on.
-In this example we will be using a cluster called orkney, which is actually a desktop computer.
-Its configuration can be found in the [lue_qa repository](https://github.com/computationalgeography/lue_qa), in `configuration/orkney/cluster.json`.
+The lue_scalability.py command requires information about the platform used to perform the experiments on.
+In this example we will be using a platform called orkney, which is a desktop computer.
+Its configuration can be found in the [lue_qa repository](https://github.com/computationalgeography/lue_qa), in `configuration/orkney/platform.json`.

 ```json
 {